containers/buildah/docs/buildah-from.md

 Pull the image even if a version of the image is already present.

-**--registry** *registry*
+**--transport** *transport*

 A prefix to prepend to the image name in order to pull the image.
-Default value is "docker://"
+The default value is "docker://".
+Note that no separator is implicitly added when the values are combined.

 **--signature-policy** *signaturepolicy*